The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Discussion

-While one does not need permission from its creators to audit an algorithm, ethnographic methods often require negotiating access \cite{scheuerman2024walled}.
-For example, prior ethnographic FAccT research has relied on access to field sites like major tech companies \cite{scheuerman2024walled, passi2019problem} or the Delhi Police Headquarters \cite{marda2020data}.
+Trace ethnographies can be a powerful tool for studying AI development.
+While FAccT researchers do not need permission from developers to audit an algorithmic systems, one would likely need permission to conduct participant observations \cite{scheuerman2024walled}.
+For example, prior ethnographic FAccT research has relied on access to field sites like tech companies \cite{scheuerman2024walled, passi2019problem} or a police headquarters \cite{marda2020data}.
 However, maintaining access can limit critical scholarship \cite{scheuerman2024walled}.
 Even in the case of ``open'' models, development practices may be opaque \cite{widder2024open}.
 We were only able to understand out how LAP was made by finding an explainer video in an old Discord message.
-Herein lies a lesson for future ethnographic FAccT research beyond traditional field sites.
-Ethnographies of algorithms may require ``scavenging'' \cite{seaver2017algorithms} for diverse materials, including formal documentation, datasets, academic papers, and social media conversations.
-At the same time, sharing an unlisted YouTube video—even if posted in a public Discord—could raise ethical concerns.
+Herein lies a lesson for future ethnographic FAccT research.
+As \citet{seaver2017algorithms} suggests, ethnographies of algorithms may require ``scavenging'' for diverse materials, including formal documentation, datasets, academic papers, and social media conversations.
+Nevertheless, this scavenging may pose ethical challenges.
+For example, studying an unlisted YouTube video—even if posted in a public Discord—could raise ethical concerns.
 We have chosen to include this video in our analysis due to LAION's advocacy for data scraping and refusal to remove artists' work from their datasets \cite{Robert_Kneschke_v_LAION}.
 That said, the ``public-ness'' of data does not always make its analysis ethical \cite{zimmer2010but}.

+Finally, we caution that trace ethnographies are no substitute for more traditional ethnographic approaches, like extended participant observation and interviews.
+In our study, for instance, questions remain as to why the founder of LAION chose the datasets from which he built LAP.
+Likewise, it is not clear how members of LAION make sense of the widespread circulation of LAP.
+While our trace ethnography presents an account of how LAP was developed, extended participant observation would likely be needed to understand the culture of LAION within which LAP is situated.
+While we see potential for trace ethnographies to complement audits in FAccT research by embodying AI developers, this is not the only potential contribution of ethnographic analyses.
+Similar to \citet{forsythe2001studying}'s research on how expert system developers conceptualize ``experts,'' for example, we call for future ethnographic research into the how aesthetic evaluation researchers conceptualize ``aesthetics.''